iGaming14 min readMay 2026By · Banking Lead

 What is the difference between a chargeback and a refund?

-A refund is initiated by the merchant through normal payment channels — funds returned, transaction reversed, no chargeback recorded.
-A chargeback is initiated by the cardholder via their issuing bank, triggers a formal dispute process, results in a £15–£65 fee, and counts against your ratio.
+A refund is initiated by the merchant and is processed through normal payment channels — the funds are returned to the cardholder, the transaction is reversed, and no chargeback is recorded.
+A chargeback is initiated by the cardholder via their issuing bank, triggers a formal dispute process through the card network, results in a chargeback fee (£15–£65), and counts against your chargeback ratio.
 For the same transaction, a refund costs you the transaction amount; a chargeback costs you the transaction amount plus the fee plus ratio damage.
 Whenever a dispute is legitimate, process it as a refund before it becomes a chargeback.

 Ready to get your business banked?